moderepo/bizstack-console-plugin-samples/README.md

 This document contains instruction on how to create plugins for BizConsole.
 This directory also contain templates for different types of
 Plugin.

+> [!CAUTION]
+> As of July 2024, we only support React in the plugin system.
+Other frameworks are not supported yet.

+> [!CAUTION]
+> As of July 2024, the plugin system is in alpha release.
+We may need to make breaking changes in the system.

 ## Requirements
 Because `@moderepo/bizstack-console-sdk` package is published to Github, not NPM, you will need to create an Access Token from Github and log into npm with that token.